 Essential Energy Everyday

 Essential Energy Everyday, a joint initiative of Battery Council International (BCI) and the International Lead Association, increases awareness about the important role lead batteries play in our world.
 As a member of both organizations, Doe Run promotes public education about the importance of lead in powering our daily lives, new innovations for meeting future demand, and the environmental success of battery recycling.
 Battery recycling separates the lead, plastics and other materials within lead batteries, then repurposes those back into use as new batteries or other products.
 Modern, closed-loop battery recycling keeps 130 million lead batteries from landfills each year.
 Visit EssentialEnergyEveryday.com to learn more.

 CBI (formerly ALABC) is a collaboration of lead producers, battery manufacturers, battery recycling companies, equipment suppliers and research institutions.
 The international research organization improves lead battery technology for a variety of energy storage applications.
-Doe Run is a founding member and Tammy Stankey, Doe Run director of communications, serves on the Executive Committee.
+Doe Run was a founding member.